 I, I stumbled into the concept of emotional intelligence.
 About a year ago, I went down the rabbit hole, looking for books one day, and I found this book.
 And a client was booking me for a speaking event to do my LinkedIn training.
 And they said, Well, we'd love to have you talk about another subject.
 What else can you talk about?
 And I said, Well, I just read this book, emotional intelligence.
 2.0 by Dr. Travis, we said.

 Yeah.
 And the woman said, You know what, I read that book, too.
 I loved it.
 Why don't you talk about that?
 Okay.
 So I spent the next six months reading every book I could get my hands on for emotional intelligence.
 And then Jeb Blunt wrote this wonderful book about six months ago called Sales EQ, and For me, that was the last piece of the puzzle that snapped in.

 Mike Shelah 10:04

-where I saw the kid the direct connection between raising your emotional intelligence and increasing your ability to sell effectively.
+Where I saw the kids the direct connection between raising your emotional intelligence and increasing your ability to sell effectively.

 Umar Hameed 10:14

 Nice.
 So what's one tip out of that, that our listeners could put into action,